Bogor Regency: Hydrology

 The Ciliwung-Cisadane river region, comprises multiple river basins, covers the regions of Jakarta, Bogor, Depok, Tangerang, and Bekasi, under the authority of BBWS Ciliwung-Cisadane (water resources management unit).

 The area of Bogor Regency encompasses several river basins and serves as the upper part for some river basins, including the Bekasi basin (Bekasi River), Ciliwung basin (Liwung River), Angke basin (Angke river), and Cisadane basin (Sadane River).
 Many of the tributaries within these river basins originate in the Bogor Regency area.
 Their flows merge into larger streams, ultimately flowing and emptying into Jakarta Bay.
 Almost the entire regency comes under the authority of the BB Wilayah Sungai Ciliwung-Cisadane (water resources management unit).
 Note that the "Ci" prefix translates as "River" in the Sundanese language, as does "Sungai" in Javanese/Indonesian.

 Demographics

 In the 2010 census the regency (minus the autonomous cities) counted 4,770,744 people, of which 2,450,426 were male.
-The 2020 census showed this had grown to 5,427,068, and the official estimate for mid 2024 showed this had risen further to 5,682,303.
+The 2020 census showed this had grown to 5,427,068, and the official estimate for mid 2025 showed this had risen further to 5,721,618.
 The regency is by far the most populous in Indonesia, with a population which is roughly the same size as the population of Finland.
-Given that the regency covers 2,991.78 km^{2} after the separation of Bogor and Depok cities, the density in 2024 stands at 1,899.3 people per km^{2}.
+Given that the regency covers 2,991.78 km^{2} after the separation of Bogor and Depok cities, the density in 2025 stands at 1,912people per km^{2}.